emdgroup-liquid/liquid/src/docs/pages/introduction/getting-started/vue.md

 </template>
 ```

 Please notice the `@` notation of the `@click` prop.
-This is the expected [Vue convention](https://vuejs.org/guide/essentials/event-handling.html), which differs from the native `onclick` attribute ([see the documentation](https://www.w3schools.com/tags/ref_eventattributes.asp)).
+This is the expected [Vue convention](https://vuejs.org/guide/essentials/event-handling.html), which differs from the native `onclick` attribute ([see related documentation](https://html.spec.whatwg.org/dev/webappapis.html#event-handlers-on-elements,-document-objects,-and-window-objects)).
 As we do not explicitly document these events, you need to apply this convention yourself.
 Typescript and your code editor's IntelliSense will assist you with that.

 <ld-notice mode="warning">
   While type checking and intellisense work well when using Visual Studio Code in combination with the <a href="https://github.com/johnsoncodehk/volar" rel="noreferrer noopener" target="_blank">Volar plugin</a>, we found that JetBrains' bundled <a href="https://plugins.jetbrains.com/plugin/9442-vue-js" rel="noreferrer noopener" target="_blank">Vue plugin</a> is not yet capable of providing equivalent features.